Photonico/About/A Journey into the Unknown.md

 ### Classical Mechanics

-* Classical Mechanics by Tom Kibble
+* [book] Classical Mechanics by Tom Kibble

-* A Primer of Analytical Mechanics by Franco Strocchi
+* [book] A Primer of Analytical Mechanics by Franco Strocchi

+* [lecture] Classical Mechanics by Marco Fabrichesi at ICTP

 ### Electrodynamics

-* Introduction to Electrodynamics by David J. Griffiths
+* [book] Introduction to Electrodynamics by David J. Griffiths

-* The Feynman Lecture on Physics vol 2 by Richard Feynman
+* [book] The Feynman Lecture on Physics vol 2 by Richard Feynman

 ### Atom Molecular and Optics

-* Principle of Optics, Max Born
+* [book] Principle of Optics, Max Born

 ### Quantum Mechanics and Advanced Quantum Mechanics

-* The Principle of Quantum Mechanics by P.A.M.
+* [book] The Principle of Quantum Mechanics by P.A.M.
 Dirac

-* The Feynman Lecture on Physics vol3 by Richard Feynman
+* [book] The Feynman Lecture on Physics vol3 by Richard Feynman

-* Quantum Mechanics vol 1,2,3 by Claude Cohen-Tannoudji
+* [book] Quantum Mechanics vol 1,2,3 by Claude Cohen-Tannoudji

-* The Principle of Quantum Mechanics by Ramamurti Shankar
+* [book] The Principle of Quantum Mechanics by Ramamurti Shankar

-* Introduction to Quantum Mechanics by David J. Griffiths
+* [book] Introduction to Quantum Mechanics by David J. Griffiths

-* Topics in Advanced Quantum Mechanics by Barry R. Holstein
+* [book] Topics in Advanced Quantum Mechanics by Barry R. Holstein

 ### Statistical Mechanics

+* [book] Statistical Physics of Particles by Mehran Kardar

+* [book] Statistical Physics of Fields by Mehran Kardar

-* Statistical Physics of Particles by Mehran Kardar
+* [lecture] Statistical Physics of Particles by Mehran Kardar at MIT

-* Statistical Physics of Fields by Mehran Kardar
+* [lecture] Statistical Physics of Fields by Mehran Kardar at MIT

-* Statistical Mechanic by Werner Krauth
+* [book] Statistical Mechanic by Werner Krauth

 ### General Relativity

-* General Theory of Relativity by P.A.M.
+* [book] General Theory of Relativity by P.A.M.
 Dirac

 ### Quantum Optics

-* Quantum Optics by D.F.
+* [book] Quantum Optics by D.F.
 Walls and Gerard Milburn

-* Quantum Optics - Taming the Quantum by Pierre Meystre
+* [book] Quantum Optics - Taming the Quantum by Pierre Meystre

-* Nano and Quantum Optics by Ulrich Hohenester
+* [book] Nano and Quantum Optics by Ulrich Hohenester

+* [Lecture] Quantum Optics by Alain Aspect at Coursera

-### Condensed Matter Physics (include Solid Physics and Materials Science)
+### Condensed Matter Physics

-* Quantum Field Theory and Condensed Matter - An Introduction by Ramamurti Shankar
+* [book] Quantum Field Theory and Condensed Matter - An Introduction by Ramamurti Shankar

-* The Oxford Solid State Basics by Steven Simon
+* [book] The Oxford Solid State Basics by Steven Simon

-### Mathematical Physics
+### Mathematical Methods for Physics

-* Mathematical Physics by S.Hassani
+* [book] Mathematical Physics by S.Hassani

-* Geometry Topology and Physics by Mikio Nakahara
+* [book] Geometry Topology and Physics by Mikio Nakahara

+* [Lecture] Mathematical Methods in Physics 2021 by Alex Flournoy at Mines

 ## Other

-* On Writing Well, William Zinsser
+* [book] On Writing Well by William Zinsser

+* [Lecture] Writing in the Sciences by Kristin Sainani at Stanford